electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/"></webview>
 ```

-A `String` representing the visible URL.
+A `string` representing the visible URL.
 Writing to this attribute initiates top-level
 navigation.

 Assigning `src` its own value will reload the current page.